flux-framework/flux-core/doc/man1/flux-job.rst

 =====

 Inactive job data may be purged from the Flux instance with ``flux job purge``.
-The following options may be used to add selection criteria:
+Specific job ids may be specified for purging.
+If no job ids are specified, the following options may be used for selection criteria:

 **--age-limit=FSD**
    Purge inactive jobs older than the specified Flux Standard Duration.